SomeHumanBeing13/improved-survival/README.md

-# Optimized Survival
+# Improved Survival
 ![Based on Fabulously Optimized](https://github.com/intergrav/devins-badges/blob/v3/assets/cozy/built-with/fabulously-optimized_64h.png?raw=true) ![Available for Fabric](https://raw.githubusercontent.com/intergrav/devins-badges/v3/assets/cozy/supported/fabric_64h.png)

 Support my work on [Buy Me a Coffee!](https://www.buymeacoffee.com/pyrotonic)

 ------------------------

-Optimized Survival is a modpack that aims to improve the survival experience in areas that vanilla Minecraft struggles in.
+Improved Survival is a modpack that aims to improve the survival experience in areas that vanilla Minecraft struggles in.

 As of now, there are 4 categories that this modpack works in: